Venetian Hotel and Casino Review

 Food and Drink

 Besides the casino’s buffet, the Grand Lux Café at Las Vegas Venetian Hotel is one of the best options for breakfast.
 The Grand Lux Café has its continental breakfast buffet that costs from $20.
-Here, celebrity chefs are the ones ruling the dining roost, and the hotel is known to have high-profile outlets by Wolfgang Puck (CUT), Buddy Valastro’s first venture Buddy V’s Ristorante as well as and Thomas Keller (Bouchon).
+Here, celebrity chefs are the ones ruling the dining roost, and the hotel is known to have high-profile outlets by Wolfgang Puck (CUT), Buddy Valastro’s first venture Buddy V’s Ristorante as well as Thomas Keller (Bouchon).

 Another highlight is the well-known Emeril Lagasse’s Delmonico Steakhouse, which serves up amazing Cajun specialties and dry-aged steaks in a dining room that is sophisticated.
 The cream of the many casual options is certainly Black Tap Craft Burgers; it serves burgers plus classic sides, and don’t forget their truly sensational ‘Crazy Shakes’ milkshakes.